kickstand-ui/kickstand-ui/docs/components/icons.md

         },
         {
             "property": "og:description",
-            "content": "The Kickstand UI icon library is a compilation of commonly used icons used in applications and websites."
+            "content": "The Kickstand UI icon library is a compilation of commonly used icons for applications and websites."
         },
         {
             "property": "twitter:image:src",